-At the Vascular Institute of Virginia, we are well versed in the treatment and management of urological diseases, from alleviating blockages to providing drainage.
+At the Vascular Institute of Virginia is a well-known urology clinic, we are well versed in the treatment and management of urological diseases by our physicians from alleviating blockages to providing drainage.

 Prostate Artery Embolization